Unhappy trails: Why the St. John's bike plan is all downhill

 Why fix what's not broken?

-People's reasons for opposing the superimposition of a two-lane, three-metre-wide paved bike path over the trails are various.
+People's reasons for opposing the superimposition of a two-lane, three-metre-wide paved bike path over the trails vary.

 The Salmonid Council worries that it first requires an environmental assessment as the paved trails construction and continued existence threaten the rivers' ecology.
 It is accepted that hardscaping their banks is unhealthy for rivers.